Pre-recorded lectures: 2 hrs

 The course will be a practicum: a scientific evidence trial advocacy course centered around a simulated case involving a fingerprint match.

-Because enrollment is limited to a small number of participants, please apply by emailing the instructors at email@example.com and firstname.lastname@example.org.
-Please include a CV and note any background interest and experience in litigating scientific evidence issues.
+To apply to take the course, since enrollment is limited to a small number of participants, please email the instructors at firstname.lastname@example.org and email@example.com.
+Please include a CV and note any background interest and experience in litigating forensics issues.

 About the Instructors